Saumya-x/Saumya-x.github.io/aboutme.md

 {: .box-error}
 **Disclaimer:**
-Here is to a great semester<3{: .mx-auto.d-block :}
+Here is to a great semester<3